luishfonseca/lhf.pt/web/content/posts/networking-toolbox-virtual-devices.md

 sudo ip netns exec ns1 sysctl -w net.ipv4.ip_forward=1
 ```

 Next, we'll create one more namespace, `ns4`, to serve as one of our LAN environments.
-It will be connected to `ns1` via a veth pair, just like `ns2` and `ns3` were.
+It will be connected to `ns1` via a veth pair.

 ```bash
 # Create a fourth namespace, ns4